unjs/exsolve/README.md

 ### `preserveSymlinks`

 Keep symlinks instead of resolving them.
-Default behavior is to resolve symlinks to their real paths.
+By default, symlinks are resolved to their real paths.

-Can be set to `true` to disable resolving symlinks.
+Can be set to `true` to disable symlink resolution.

 ## Other Performance Tips